 Best photos from Hermosillo 2023 Hyundai Archery World Cup Final

-What will be remembered of the 17th edition of the Hyundai Archery World Cup Final, which brought the international outdoor circuit to a close last weekend?
+What will be the lasting memory from the 17th edition of the Hyundai Archery World Cup Final, which brought the 2023 international circuit to a close in Mexico?

-World Archery photographer Dean Alberga has made his choice and presents his five favourite photos from the competition weekend.
+World Archery photographer Dean Alberga picked his five favourite photos from the event.

 5. The “boy” from Brazil

-Sheer hard work, dedication and determination pays off.
+Sheer hard work, dedication and determination pay off.

-Remember Marcus D’Almeida coming on the scene with the Brazilian team getting ready for the Rio Olympics.
-Even then he was showing real potential making it to the World Cup Final prior to Rio but never won anything major.
+Remember Marcus D’Almeida arriving on the scene as the Brazilian team were getting ready for the Olympics in Rio?
+Even then, he showed real potential by making it to the Hyundai Archery World Cup Final – taking silver in 2014 – but never pulled in anything major.

-Just look fat him now.
-Tall, athletic and with the coolest moustache on the circuit standing on top of the podium.
+Just look at him now.
+Tall, athletic and with the coolest moustache on the circuit… and standing on top of the podium.